WP-Development-Courses/bare-bones-fse-starter/README.md

 # Bare-bones FSE Starter Theme

 A theme that turns off every block-related feature that WordPress enables by default.
-It provides a clean slate, and has been created with client projects on mind.
+It provides a clean slate, and has been created with client projects in mind.

 The starter theme can be used to build block themes, as well as hybrid themes.